Process Capability Index: How To Calculate CpK?

 What Is Process Capability?

 Process capability compares the output of an in-control process against the specification limit set by the customer.
-Process capability gives an indication that the process is capable/ not capable enough to meet the specification
+Process capability indicates that the process is capable/ not capable enough to meet the specification

 process capability